COMPRyanLI/COMP333Hw3/README.md

 !
 In Update and create a new song, if the rating is not within the range from 1 to 5, there will be an error message.

 !
-If you add a song that is already added by other users, the addsong view will be closed and nothing would happen in the database and react page.
+If you add a song that is already added by other users, the user will be alerted and stay at the add song page.

 !
 In registration, you have to enter a password that has at least 10 digits.
 And you are not allowed to enter the user name that is already taken.
-If so You will not be allowed to login with the username and password, although there would not be alert in registration stage.
+If so You will not be allowed to login with the username and password, users would be alert in registration stage.

 !
 Addsong, update and delete pages all have cancel button.